LibreCAD/docs/guides/dwg-edit.rst

 This section of the User Guide brings together many other parts of the LibreCAD manual and will show how to use a variety tools to *create* and *modify* drawings.
 Be sure to read through the **Reference** section, particularly the :ref:`Fundamentals <fundamentals>`, the :ref:`Drawing Tools <tools>` and the :ref:`Snapping <snaps>` sections to obtain an understanding of the basic operation of LibreCAD and its various tools.

 .. note::
    The examples below use both the the command line and the mouse for input.
 In cases where the command line is used and additional input is required because of a **Tool Option** (see **Drawing Tools**) see the *note* below the command text.
-Where the mouse is the primary form of input, the instruction are provided in bullet point form.
+Where the mouse is the primary form of input, the instructions are provided in bullet form.

 Creating Entities
 -----------------

 Creating new geometric entities all use similar methods.
 Generally, creating an entity requires placement of a minimum of two points (Well, unless the entity being drawn is a point), or a single point and an additional parameter such as length or radius.
 In some case the same result can be obtained using several different methods.
-For example, drawing a vertical line can be done via keyboard entry using the :ref:`command line<widget-cmdLine>` to select a tool and then define two points with the *absolute* or *relative* *Cartesian* coordinates:
+For example, drawing a vertical line can be done via keyboard entry using the :ref:`command line <widget-cmdLine>` to select a tool and then define two points with the *absolute* or *relative* *Cartesian* coordinates:

 Using absolute Cartesian coordinates::

 	li
 	10,10
-	10,60
+	10,110
 	k

 The first set of coordinates place the starting point of the line at 10 units horizontally and 10 units vertically from the origin (0,0).
 The second set places the end point of the line at 10 units horizontally and 60 units vertically from the origin (0,0), resulting in a vertical line 50 units long.